djradon/lumenous-template/src/site/documentation/first-section/documentation.md

 This template repo is a content-free and slightly de-branded version of the beautiful and functional [Lume](https://lume.land/) site.

+It is not (yet) a true [Lume theme](https://lume.land/themes/).

 ## Responsibility

-If you use this template, especially in a commercial capacity, please [sponsor](https://github.com/sponsors/oscarotero) or otherwise compensate the original creator, [Óscar Otero](https://oscarotero.com/).
+If you use this template, especially in a commercial capacity, please [sponsor](https://github.com/sponsors/oscarotero) or otherwise compensate Lume's creator, [Óscar Otero](https://oscarotero.com/).

+Any technical or aesthetic flaws in this template are likely my fault, so please don't bother Óscar about them.

 ## Usage Instructions